A Funny Thing Happened at the Fair

 The crowd started to thin around us, but we had already struck up a conversation, so I decided to stick with it.
 “I’m Marjory Wildcraft.
 I just did a presentation over there at the stage in the back corner.
 Did you see it?”

 I had to do a double take, because the booth she pointed to had a huge logo on the banner that I recognized instantly.
-It was the the infamous red and white checkerboard of Purina.
+It was the infamous red-and-white checkerboard of Purina.

 A Fox in the Hen House?